tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/file_upload.rst

         return shapefile_path

-3. Add the ``user_workspace`` decorator to the ``viewer`` controller.
-The user workspace will be passed in as an additional argument to the controller, so don't forget to add an additional argument to accept the user workspace in :file:`controllers.py`:
+3. The :ref:`tethys_workspaces_api` provides controller decorators that are used to get the user and app workspaces.
+Add the ``user_workspace`` decorator to the ``viewer`` controller.
+The decorator passes the user workspace object as an additional argument to the controller, so you will need to add an additional argument to accept the user workspace in :file:`controllers.py`:

 .. code-block:: python